 Some questions answered in this report include:

-Residential flooring is defined as any floor covering used for private residences.
-This report includes commercial/public flooring purchases.
+- Residential flooring is defined as any floor covering used for private residences.
+This report excludes commercial/public flooring purchases.

 - Wall-to-wall carpeting

 - Carpet tiles Ceramic floor and wall tile

 - Stone and marble flooring

 - Hardwood flooring Vinyl sheet and floor tile

 The report covers products that homeowners buy and/or install for themselves, as well as products installed for consumers by professional homebuilders, contractors, and management companies in advance of or following the sale of a residence.

 This report builds on the analysis presented in Mintel’s Residential Flooring – US, April 2013, as well as the March 2012, July 2011, and August 2010 reports of the same title.